Frequently Asked Questions

 The best way to stay in the know on all things related to construction is to join our stakeholder mailing list.
 The project team will send regular updates on construction schedule, impact, notifications, progress photos and videos, public events, etc. Click here to subscribe.

-The project team has been working with Resident Working Groups throughout the environmental study and now into design and construction.
-These city-based groups are comprised of representatives from various neighborhoods, HOA’s, and city officials throughout the corridor.
-The Resident Working Group members act as a conduit between the project team and the residents and neighborhoods they represent, sharing feedback and dispersing project information and meet at different milestones throughout the project.
+The project team will create a Resident Working Group when the project moves into construction.
+This group will be comprised of representatives from various neighborhoods, HOA’s, and city officials throughout the corridor.
+The Resident Working Group members act as a conduit between the project team and the residents and neighborhoods they represent, sharing feedback and dispersing project information, and meeting regularly throughout the project.
 To learn more about who your Resident Working Group representative is, or to inquire about becoming a representative, please contact the Public Involvement Team at 877-298-1991 or westdavis@utah.gov.

-Construction is anticipated to begin in Spring 2021, with some minor utility work occurring as soon as Fall 2020.
-The project is expected to be complete and the highway open by December 2023.
+Construction is anticipated to begin in fall 2025, with some early utility work occurring as soon as fall 2024.
+The project is expected to be complete and the highway open by 2028.